epigen/mr.pareto/README.md

 The following instructions should take less than 10 minutes to execute and hold true for any Snakemake workflow, including all MR. PARETO modules.

   1. Install and setup [Snakemake](https://snakemake.readthedocs.io/en/stable/) (only once)
-      1. (only once) install Snakemake, which requires [conda](https://docs.conda.io/en/latest/) and [mamba](https://mamba.readthedocs.io/en/latest/), following the offical [documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)(the full installation is recommended).
+      1. install Snakemake, which requires [conda](https://docs.conda.io/en/latest/) and [mamba](https://mamba.readthedocs.io/en/latest/), following the offical [documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) (the full installation is recommended).
           ```console
           conda install -n base -c conda-forge mamba
           conda activate base
           mamba create -c conda-forge -c bioconda -n snakemake snakemake
           ```
-     2. (only once) set Snakemake environment variables for convenience (optional, but highly recommended)
+     2. set Snakemake environment variables for convenience (optional, but highly recommended)
-         1. configure a **dedicated snakemake conda environment folder** (e.g., on a non-backed up partition of your cluster) to avoid redundant installations and consolidate all conda environments installed by snakemake in one easy to manage location.
+         1. configure a **dedicated Snakemake conda environment folder** (e.g., on a non-backed up partition of your cluster) to avoid redundant installations and consolidate all conda environments installed by Snakemake in one easy to manage location.
              ```bash
              # put this in your .bashrc profile
              export SNAKEMAKE_CONDA_PREFIX = path/to/conda/directory